How to Pay Off Debt Fast!

 Spend Less and Make More

-In addition to the debt snowball, you absolutely have to create a budget.
+In addition to the debt snowball, you absolutely must create a budget.
 You need to spend less and ideally make more.
 Easier said than done, right?

 Here’s how to set yourself up for success and pay off your debt even faster.